LAVA-LAB/ATM/readme.md

 python Run.py -algo BAM_QMDP -env Lake -env_gen standard -env_size 8 -env_var semi-slippery -nmbr_eps 2500
 ```

-This command runs the BAM-QMDP algorithm on the 8x8 semi-slippery lake environment for 2500 episodes (1 run), then it saves the results in ./Data.
+This command runs the BAM-QMDP algorithm on the 8x8 semi-slippery lake environment for 2500 episodes (1 run), then it saves the results in the 'Data' folder.
+For convenience, all experiments used in the paper are combined in a bashfile, which can be called using './RunAll.sh'.